Warsaw: Complete Travel Guide

 Top Things to See and Do

 Royal Castle (Zamek Królewski) The centrepiece of the Old Town, the Royal Castle was systematically demolished by Nazi forces in 1944 and painstakingly rebuilt between 1971 and 1984 using pre-war photographs, paintings, and salvaged fragments.
 Entry costs approximately PLN 35 for adults as of 2026.
 The castle is closed on Mondays; on other days it opens at 10:00 and closes at 18:00 (17:00 in winter).
-Book timed entry online during summer weekends to avoid queues.
+Book tickets for Warsaw attractions online during summer weekends to avoid queues at the door.

 Łazienki Park Warsaw’s largest park covers 76 hectares of formal gardens, woodland, and ponds in the heart of the city.
 The Palace on the Water — originally an 18th-century bathhouse — sits in the middle of a reflective lake and is free to walk around from outside.
 Entry to the palace interior costs approximately PLN 20 as of 2026.
 Free Chopin concerts take place at the park’s rose garden amphitheatre on Sunday afternoons from May to September — they draw large crowds, so arrive 30 minutes early.